 Writing references can be a time-consuming task.
 You save time if you use a reference management software and your references are formatted correctly.
-There are several different reference management software that help you organize and use your references.
-Some examples are EndNote, Zotero, Mendeley and BibTex.
+Several different reference management software help you organize and use your references.
+Some examples are EndNote, Zotero and Mendeley.
 Some are license-based and others are freely available online.

-By using a reference management program you can create your own library, collect and sort your references, create reference lists and make reference in your text.
+By using a reference management program you can create your own library, collect and sort your references, create reference lists and make references in your text.
 Which program to choose depends on your needs.
-For example, if you write your thesis in Word, it works well with Zotero, Mendeley or EndNote.
-Writing in Google Drive works well with Zotero.
+For example, writing your thesis in Word works well with Zotero, Mendeley or EndNote.
+Writing in Google Docs works well with EndNote 21 or Zotero.
 Basic features found in most reference management programs allow you to: